Greyyy-HJC/tmdpdf/README.md

-# corr_fit_template
+# TMDPDF project, work hard!
-This is a template git repo for correlation function fit in Lattice QCD
+This is TMDPDF project from LPC group, SJTU.